HL7/fhir-ipa/input/pagecontent/access.md

   * if the application supports automatic registration, the end-point will be specified in the [url]/.well-known/smart-configuration.json
   * note that most healthcare systems exercise control over which clients can access healthcare records, and automatic registration is not supported

-* Follow the [Smart App Launch Protocol](http://www.hl7.org/fhir/smart-app-launch/index.html#standalone-launch-sequence) using the authorization endpoint from the smart-configuration.json file
+* Follow the [Smart App Launch Protocol v2](http://www.hl7.org/fhir/smart-app-launch/app-launch.html#launch-app-standalone-launch) using the authorization endpoint from the smart-configuration.json file

 * At the end of the Smart App Launch Protocol, the application will have a token that provides access to a single patient record.
 Now, use that to [retrieve patient information](fetching.html)